Thunder use 3-point barrage to beat Timberwolves 112-103 - WHIZ News

 Leading by seven points at the break, the Thunder staved off two big Timberwolves runs in the third quarter to maintain their cushion.
 First, Jake Layman scored on a reverse layup to cap a 10-0 run that gave Minnesota a 60-59 lead early in the period.

-The Thunder responded with a barrage of 3-pointers, one each from Pokuševski and Isaiah Roby and two from Gilgeous-Alexander that put Oklahoma City back on top 73-62.
+The Thunder responded with a barrage of 3-pointers, one each from Pokuševski and Isaiah Roby and two from Gilgeous-Alexander that put them back on top 73-62.

 Timberwolves coach Chris Finch called a timeout to stem the tide, and Towns responded by converting a three-point play.
 That keyed a 12-2 spurt that pulled Minnesota back to within a point.